Zelmoghazy/esp32-ethernet-lan8720/README.md

        width="50%" "/>
 </p>

-2- Using an externally connected lower cost 25MHz fundamental crystal that The PHY uses to output a 50MHz clock output to the MAC.
+2- Using an externally connected lower-cost 25MHz fundamental crystal, the PHY can use it to generate a 50MHz clock output for the MAC.

 <p align="center">
   <img src="./Images/image-4.png"